pb99u069/cardano-api-documentation/examples/simpleTx.md

 The `cardano-cli` command `address build` works for both key and script addresses.

-First, the `runAddressBuild` function checks if the argument provided is a `PaymentVerifierKey` or a `PaymentVerifierScript`.
+First, the `cardano-cli` function `runAddressBuild` checks if the argument provided is a `PaymentVerifierKey` or a `PaymentVerifierScript`.
 In the case of a key, it builds a value of type `AddressAny` with `AddressShelley <$> buildShelleyAddress (castVerificationKey vk) mbStakeVerifier nw` where nw is the networkId and mbStakeVerifier an optional stake key. `buildShelleyAddress` in turn uses `makeShelleyAddress` from the cardano-api under the hood.

 ```haskell
 makeShelleyAddress :: NetworkId